OpenDataGIS/ckanext-facet-scheming/README.md

 # ckanext-facet_scheming
+>**Warning**:<br>
+> Requires [mjanez/ckanext-dcat](https://github.com/mjanez/ckanext-dcat) and [ckan/ckanext-spatial](https://github.com/ckan/ckanext-spatial) to work properly.

-`ckanext-facet_scheming` provides functions and templates that have been specially developed to extend the search functionality in CKAN for custom schemas.
+`ckanext-facet_scheming` provides functions and templates specifically designed to extend `ckanext-scheming` and includes DCAT enhancements to adapt CKAN Schema to [GeoDCAT-AP](https://github.com/mjanez/ckanext-dcat/releases/tag/1.0.0-geodcatap).

+Particulary:
+- The search functionality in CKAN for custom schemas.
 It uses the fields defined in a scheming file to provide a set of tools to use these fields for scheming, and a way to include icons in their labels when displaying them.
+- Could use the schemas for `ckanext-scheming` in the plugin like [CKAN GeoDCAT-AP schema](ckanext/facet_scheming/scheming_schemas/ckan_geodcatap.yaml)
+- Add Metadata downloads for Linked Open Data (`ckanext-dcat`) and Geospatial Metadata (ISO 19139, Dublin Core, etc.)

+>**Note**:<br>
+> Use a [custom schema](ckanext/facet_scheming/scheming_schemas/ckan_geodcatap.yaml) based on: [GeoDCAT-AP](https://inspire.ec.europa.eu/good-practice/geodcat-ap)/[INSPIRE](https://inspire.ec.europa.eu/Technical-Guidelines2/Metadata/6541) for the spanish context ([NTI-RISP](https://datos.gob.es/en/documentacion/guia-de-aplicacion-de-la-norma-tecnica-de-interoperabilidad-de-reutilizacion-de)).

 ![image](https://user-images.githubusercontent.com/96422458/235639244-4c2fc026-efec-460c-9800-62d2b5668b4a.png)